xentek/posty-widget/readme.txt

 Tested up to: 2.9
 Stable tag: trunk

-A custom widget that will display dynamic text from the values you enter in special custom fields on a post inside of a WordPress Widget.
+A custom plugin that will display dynamic text from the values you enter in special custom fields on a post inside of a WordPress Widget.

 == Description ==

-A custom widget that will display dynamic text from the values you enter in special custom fields on a post inside of a WordPress Widget.
+A custom plugin that will display dynamic text from the values you enter in special custom fields on a post inside of a WordPress Widget.

 Add any text you want as the value of the 'posty' custom field and it will show up in this widget.
 Title the widget with the 'posty-title' custom field.
 It only works on single posts.